by Alex Brown, CEO, 10th Magnitude

 If you think a lack of coordination between your organization’s IT, Marketing and Operations departments is completely hidden from the outside world, think again.
 That integration and collaboration—or lack thereof—is more apparent than you might imagine.
 The good news is that continuous delivery techniques can transform that glaring lack of coordination into a remarkably seamless experience for both employees and customers.

 The planning gap Bloomingdale’s clearly displayed isn’t new; in fact it is one of the classic IT-for-business challenges.
 The good news is that now there’s actually a proactive solution, and what I’ll term “modern” IT organizations have evolved beyond this problem by embracing cloud and DevOps.
 The organizations that have adopted DevOps principles have broken the barrier between the previously disparate functions of their organizations.
 DevOps principles and methodologies, of which continuous delivery is one, reduce the time, cost and complexity of attempting to coordinate all of these disparate business and IT functions.
 The DevOps adopters don’t have to worry about coordinating—it just happens.
 And it happens faster, with less cost and less friction.
 Bottom line: IT just responds now, you don’t have to plan for it.
-(Check out our website for a more comprehensive discussion of both DevOps and continuous delivery.)

 Think about it: can you remember the last time you experienced a maintenance upgrade with Zappos or Facebook or one of the other modern, web-based retailers?
 Probably not, because DevOps in general and continuous delivery specifically have been baked into their operations from the beginning.